 Inspired?
 Pin it for later;

-We Loved Barcelona!
+We Loved the Barcelona El Born barrio!
 Have l convinced you to go there?
 Is it going on the bucket list, or are you scratching it off the list, thanks to me???